Business Loan Guide: All About Small Business Loans

 - A year of personal tax returns and financial statements

-There are ample financing options for small businesses to take advantage of that fall into one or more of the buckets mentioned above.
+There are ample business financing options that fall into one or more of the buckets mentioned above.
 The first is the SBA financing types, almost all of which fall into one of four categories.

 In addition to SBA loans, there are various funding methods that utilize both conventional and alternative options.
-These include lines of credit, working capital loans, equipment loans, professional practice loans, invoice factoring, and franchise startup loans.
+These include:

 Share this image on your site: